b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 In Julia (like in Python) we can define two variables in one go by using the following syntax: `a, b = 1, 2` (now `a = 1` and `b = 2`).
 Let's say that later in our program we decided that from now on `a` should be `2`, and `b` should be `1`.
-Again, we can swap the variables in one go with the following expression:
+We can swap the variables using the following one line expression:
 `a, b = b, a`.

 Additionally, `drawPerc` makes use of the `direction` keyword argument that